DaveSalterM/pwa-text-editor/README.md

   [Link to application](https://pwa-text-editor-6f81.onrender.com/)

   This is a simple text editor that follows Progressive Web App (PWA) criteria.
-A PWA is a type of web application offers features such as offline access, push notifications, and the ability to install on users' devices.
+A PWA is a type of web application that offers features such as offline access, push notifications, and the ability to install on users' devices.

   ## Table of Contents